 If your content is not defined by this scope, you’re occupying space.

-When bot comes crawling your web pages, it index all your content including keywords.
+When a bot comes crawling your web pages, it index all your content including keywords.
 It can tell the number of times a particular word or phrase appears and tries to understand their priorities within the web pages.
-Search Engines make assumptions according to the placements of certain frequent word or phrase within your web pages in relation to user’s search queries.
+Search Engines make assumptions according to the placements of certain frequent words or phrases within your web pages in relation to users’ search queries.

 What you see on Google Keyword Planner is actually an affinity query of a single word or phrase.
 To know how to use keywords on your website to increase traffic, you must understand and blog within the scope of your niche.
 You must also understand search queries from the users perspective.